solidusio/solidus.io/source/blog/2019-10-18-solidus-design-update.html.markdown

 This is the first step in achieving a more responsive and modern UI in Solidus.

 ## Solidus Brand
-We released a [public repository](https://github.com/solidusio/brand) with all the Solidus' brand assets, so if you need to use the Solidus logo, please use those official resources.
+We released a [public repository](https://github.com/solidusio/brand) with all the Solidus brand assets, so if you need to use the Solidus logo, please use those official resources.
 We plan to publish those brand assets, along with a revamped style guide, also on the official project website.
 Stay tuned!

 ## What's next?
-The next step is to follow the upcoming official roadmap, making Design decisions based on a shared purpose and qualitative and quantitative data.
+The next step is to follow the upcoming official roadmap, making design decisions based on a shared purpose and qualitative and quantitative data.